lucasstarsz/Slope-ECS/README.md

     - Under the [MIT License][MIT-License], you're free to use and modify this library for your own needs.

 ## Adding Slope-ECS to your project
 This repository can be found on [Maven Central][Maven-Central] -- as such, it can be easily added to your project as a dependency through the use of a build tool.

 ### Requirements
-- [Java 15][AdoptOpenJDK-Link] or later
+- [Java 15][AdoptOpenJDK-Link] or later.
+    - **IMPORTANT**: The eventual target Java version will be Java 17.
 - A build tool, such as [Maven][Maven-Link] or [Gradle][Gradle-Link].

 ### Adding the Dependency
 When adding the dependency, **make sure to replace `[latest version here]` with the actual latest version** (you'll find this in the Maven Central link up above).

 A few common dependencies are provided below: